albar965/littlenavmap-manual/en/OPTIONS.md

 #### Allow scrolling and zooming in the map {#simulator-aircraft-allow-scroll-zoom}

 The map will stop following the aircraft for the given time if the user does any interaction with the map like scrolling or zooming.
-This allows to orientate around the destination or other places without getting back to the program when flying.
+You can quickly check out the destination or your overall progress, and after you stop interacting with the map, _Little Navmap_ will return to following your aircraft.

 #### Jump back to aircraft and resume aircraft following after this time {#simulator-aircraft-jump-timeout}